-may be used as a signature to reliably discriminate among complex hand configurations in the ASL alphabet, which would not be possible with current glove-free vision methods.
+We show that depth discontinuities (aka depth edges) may be used as a signature to reliably discriminate among complex hand configurations in the ASL alphabet, which would not be possible with current glove-free vision methods.
 For classification, we have used a shape descriptor similar in spirit to shape context matching [2], which is invariant with respect to image translation and scaling.

-The remaining of this paper is organized as follows: in Section 2 we describe our multi-flash technique for extraction of depth edges.
-Section 3 covers our shape descriptor and classification method.
-We report our experimental results in Section 4 and discuss issues and related work of our tecnique in Section 5.
-Section 6 describes our implementation details.
+The remaining of this paper is organized as follows: we discuss related work in Section 2 and describe our multi-flash technique for extraction of depth edges in Section 3.
+Section 4 covers our shape descriptor and classification method.
+We report our experimental results in Section 5 and discuss issues and perspectives of our technique in Section 6.
 Finally, conclusions and future work are addressed in Section 7.